COVID-19 rapid antigen test: 2021

 By January 2021, the Council of the European Union advocated greater use of rapid tests, noting that "should research prove that rapid antigen tests can be conducted by the testee themselves.... self-testing with or without professional guidance could also be considered."
 In the US, newly inaugurated US president Joe Biden released a national strategy for COVID-19 that pledged to "fund rapid test acquisition and distribution for priority populations, work to spur development and manufacturing of at-home tests and work to ensure that tests are widely available."
 In March 2021, the US FDA authorized the Abbott BinaxNOW RAT and the Quidel QuickVue RAT for use at home without a prescription.

 Innova voluntarily launched a Class I recall in the US of more than 77,000 of its RATs in April 2021.
 Two months later, the FDA warned Americans to stop using the test because it had "significant concerns that the performance of the test has not been adequately established."
 A week after the FDA's warning about the Innova test, UK's Medicines and Healthcare products Regulatory Agency (MHRA) cleared the rapid diagnostic's use and extended its authorization.

-In October 2021, WHO updated its interim guidance on Ag-RDTs.
+In October 2021, the World Health Organization (WHO) updated its interim guidance on Ag-RDTs.
 Among other changes, the 2021 WHO interim guidance included updated information on test performance, uses selection, and storage.
 Also in October 2021, Ellume recalled more than 2.2 million of its home tests because of "higher-than-acceptable false positive test results for SARS-CoV-2".

 In December 2021, US president Biden announced that the government planned to purchase and distribute for free 500 million at-home COVID-19 RATs.
 In response, Dr Leana Wen was quoted as saying that the number of tests "does not come even close to what's needed."

 2022

 US president Biden announced in January 2022 the purchase of 500 million additional RATs for free distribution.
-In March 2022, WHO issued interim guidance on self-testing with Ag-RDTs.
-WHO made a strong recommendation that COVID-19 Ag-RDT self-testing "should be offered in addition to professionally administered testing services."
+In March 2022, the World Health Organization (WHO) issued interim guidance on self-testing with Ag-RDTs.
+The WHO made a strong recommendation that COVID-19 Ag-RDT self-testing "should be offered in addition to professionally administered testing services."
 An April 2022 warning from the US FDA concerned two counterfeit at-home COVID-19 RATs.